mr-robot-abhi/ChatGpt-Dall-E-Assistant/ChatGPT-Assistant-main/README.md

 Check out the demonstration videos to see ChatGPT Assistant in action:

-Please create a api-key access from the link mentioned below: [https://platform.openai.com/api-keys](url)
+Please create a api-key access from the link mentioned below: [Open-Ai API Keys](https://platform.openai.com/api-keys)

 After setting up the API Key, Use the ExpoGo App on your android or ios phone to scan the QR code and run the application.